genral-walker/genral-walker/README.md

 - 🔭 A passionate learner.
 - 🌱 Interested in JavaScript.
-- 😄 Currently working with React and Firebase and a little bit of PHP.
+- 😄 Currently working with React, Typescript, Firebase and a little bit of PHP.
 - 👯 Web Developer.
 - 🤔 All Things code.